 Read more about intranet trends

-8. Support, vendor reputation, and pricing
+8. Assess vendor support and pricing

 A well-designed platform can still fall short if the vendor lacks reliability, responsiveness, or long-term product vision.
 Strong vendor support and transparent intranet platform prices are key to ensuring a smooth implementation and sustained value.